rust-lang/book/nostarch/chapter08.md

 “Accessing Values in a Hash Map” section that iterating over a hash map happens in an arbitrary order.

-The `split_whitespace` method iterates over sub-slices, separated by whitespace, of the value in `text`.
+The `split_whitespace` method returns an iterator over sub-slices, separated by whitespace, of the value in `text`.
 The `or_insert` method returns a mutable reference (`&mut V`) to the value for the specified key.
 Here we store that mutable reference in the `count` variable, so in order to assign to that value,